AdobeDocs/analytics-platform.en/help/connections/consent-reporting-filtering/consent-overview.md

 ## Consent reporting vs. filtering

 Consent reporting and filtering are two separate capabilities.
-You can enable consent reporting on its own, or enable both reporting and filtering together.
+You can enable either consent reporting or filtering individually, or use both together.
+The following information describes reasons for using each configuration:

+* **Using consent data for reporting (without filtering)**: This configuration is useful when you want to analyze consent policy membership in Analysis Workspace, and you don't need to exclude any visitor data from ingestion.

+* **Filtering consent data (without reporting)**: This configuration is useful when your organization requires you to exclude non-consenting visitor data at ingest time, but you don't need to report on that membership data.
+For example, your organization's compliance requirements might mandate that you filter data based on consent, without requiring you to create and maintain the consent policy lookup dataset that reporting uses.

+* **Using both consent data for reporting and filtering consent data**: This configuration is useful when you want to exclude non-consenting visitor data at ingest time and analyze consent policy membership for the visitor data that remains.

 ### Consent reporting